SoftwareHeritage/swh-docs/docs/sysadm/mirror-operations/docker.rst

 - a swh_content-replayer service (initially set to 0 replica, see below)
 - a swh_graph-replayer service (initially set to 0 replica, see below)
 - a redis for the replication error logs,
+- a set of services for the vault,
+- a set of services for the search (including a single node elasticsearch)

 using the pinned version of the docker images.